7. “How can you be a light in this situation?”

 Example: "Gosh, I love my strong legs and how they were formed from my 15 years of springboard diving…they are my favorite part of my body.
 What is your favorite part of your body and why do you love it?"

-Explained: Teaching our girls to focus on one thing they instead of telling them they need to love every inch of themselves takes the pressure off having a “perfect body image."
+Explained: Teaching our girls to focus on one thing they love about their bodies instead of telling them they need to love every inch of themselves takes the pressure off having a "perfect body image."
 Allow your daughters to express negative emotions about their bodies and resist the urge to make them wrong for their feelings.
 Instead, guide them to find one thing they do love and empower them to put that at the top of their mind.

 6. “Oh yeah?
 Tell me more."